Learn more about system restore and restore from a system restore point:

 Step 3.
 Click Apply and OK to exit this window.

-Now, you finishes the steps of enabling system restore in Windows 10 and the system restore points will be created automatically before you install a new app, driver or Windows update.
+Now, you finish the steps of enabling system restore in Windows 10 and the system restore points will be created automatically before you install a new app, driver or Windows update.
+And the same is true for Windows 11.

 Step 1.
 Go to the System Properties window, scroll down to the Protection Settings and then click Create at the lower location.